 Students who withdraw, take a leave of absence or do not enroll for a full academic year or more, and desire to resume their academic program, are required to apply for readmission.
-Readmission forms are available at www.shepherd.edu/graduate-studies/apply-graduate.
+Readmission forms are available here.

 Students are not guaranteed readmission and may be evaluated in competition with current applicants to the program.
 Students in the D.N.P. program must complete a letter addressed to the GSCE dean and D.N.P. program director outlining a case for readmission to the program.

 Students who wish to pursue a degree program other than the one for which admission was originally granted must meet the admissions criteria and complete the appropriate application for the new degree program.
 Student must also complete an Academic Change form.
-The Dean of Graduate Studies and Continuing Education and Office of the Registrar will notify the student of the decision after consulting with the appropriate Graduate Program Coordinator.
+The Dean of Graduate and Professional Studies and Office of the Registrar will notify the student of the decision after consulting with the appropriate Graduate Program Coordinator.

 Students in the D.N.P. program must complete a letter addressed to the GSCE dean and D.N.P. program director outlining a case for a change of track or concentration.